Gb17 9365 1Gb17 9365 1

 Along the way to the resort, between 1450 and 1850m, there is a succession of hamlets with many points of interest:

-Things to see/do around Orcières
+Things to see and do around Orcières